tayler6000/pyVoIP/docs/RTP.rst

     This method is called by RTPClient.start() and is responsible for transmitting RTP packets. **This should not be called by the** :term:`user`.

   **parsePacket**\ (packet)
     This method is called by the recv() thread.
-It convertes the argument *packet* into a :ref:`RTPMessage`, then sends it to the proper parse function depending on the :ref:`PayloadType<payload-type>`.
+It converts the argument *packet* into a :ref:`RTPMessage`, then sends it to the proper parse function depending on the :ref:`PayloadType<payload-type>`.

   **encodePacket**\ (payload)
     This method is called by the trans() thread.
 It encoded the argument *payload* into the prefered codec.
 Currently, PCMU is the hardcoded prefered codec.
 The trans() thread will use the payload to create the RTP packet before transmitting.